-- "DWR" means the California Department of Water Resources. - "Facilitation Support Services" or "FSS" means DWR's SGMA Facilitation Support Services assistance program for local agencies. - "Facilitator" or "Facilitation Team" means the Sacramento State University facilitator or facilitators requested by the District, and contracted, under a DWR Work Order, to provide impartial facilitation support services during development of the Shasta Valley Groundwater Sustainability Plan. - "GSA" means Groundwater Sustainability Agency as defined by the 2014 Sustainable Groundwater Management Act.
-In this charter GSA refers to the Siskiyou County Flood Control and Water Conservation District, the established local GSA for the Shasta, Scott and Butte Valley groundwater basins. - "GSA Board" means the board of directors of the Siskiyou County Flood Control and Water Conservation District, specifically when the board is operating in its capacity as the GSA Board. - "GSP" means Groundwater Sustainability Plan as defined by the 2014 Sustainable Groundwater Management Act.
-In this charter GSP specifically refers to the Groundwater Sustainability Plan for the Shasta Valley groundwater basin. - "Members" mean members of the Shasta Valley Groundwater Basin Advisory Committee. - "Siskiyou County Flood Control and Water Conservation District" means the special district established in 1959 by the Siskiyou County Flood Control and Water Conservation District Act, (Cal Uncod.
+"DWR" means the California Department of Water Resources.

+"Facilitation Support Services" or "FSS" means DWR's SGMA Facilitation Support Services assistance program for local agencies.

+"Facilitator" or "Facilitation Team" means the Sacramento State University facilitator or facilitators requested by the District, and contracted, under a DWR Work Order, to provide impartial facilitation support services during development of the Butte Valley Groundwater Sustainability Plan.

+"GSA" means Groundwater Sustainability Agency as defined by the 2014 Sustainable Groundwater Management Act.
+In this charter GSA refers to the Siskiyou County Flood Control and Water Conservation District, the established local GSA for the Shasta, Scott and Butte Valley groundwater basins.

+"GSA Board" means the board of directors of the Siskiyou County Flood Control and Water Conservation District, specifically when the board is operating in its capacity as the GSA Board.

+"GSP" means Groundwater Sustainability Plan as defined by the 2014 Sustainable Groundwater Management Act.
+In this charter GSP specifically refers to the Groundwater Sustainability Plan for the Butte Valley groundwater basin.

+"Members" mean members of the Butte Valley Groundwater Basin Advisory Committee.

+"Siskiyou County Flood Control and Water Conservation District" means the special district established in 1959 by the Siskiyou County Flood Control and Water Conservation District Act, (Cal Uncod.
 Water Deer, Act 1240 §§ 1-38), which is the Groundwater Sustainability Agency for the Shasta, Scott and Butte Valley groundwater basins.
-The Siskiyou Board of Supervisors serve as the Board of Directors of the Siskiyou County Flood Control and Water Conservation District. - "SGMA" means the 2014 Sustainable Groundwater Management Act. - "Technical Team" means scientific consultants from Larry Walker Associates (UC Davis and CSU Chico) contracted by the District to provide technical and scientific support during development and implementation of the Shasta Valley GSP.
+The Siskiyou Board of Supervisors serve as the Board of Directors of the Siskiyou County Flood Control and Water Conservation District.

+"SGMA" means the 2014 Sustainable Groundwater Management Act.

+"Technical Team" means scientific consultants from Larry Walker Associates (UC Davis and CSU Chico) contracted by the District to provide technical and scientific support during development and implementation of the Butte Valley GSP.
-Basin Boundary Expansion

-A combination of local support, professional review and opinion from DWR strongly implied that the initial boundary recognized under Bulletin 118 (2016 Update) did not accurately reflect the entire watershed function from a groundwater and surface water interaction perspective, and would not result in the most applicable GSP for the Shasta Valley.
-District staff conducted numerous outreach efforts and received support to pursue a modification of the basin boundary ("BBM" or "basin boundary modification").
-The advisory committee provided a recommendation to the District on a new basin boundary to propose in the BBM application.

-On November 29th, 2018, DWR released their draft modification decisions and denied the District's application based on lack of scientific evidence that the new boundary would not truly encompass an aquifer as defined by the SGMA regulations.
-On January 14th, 2019, DWR subsequently approved the boundary draft as submitted by the District, based on additional technical support documents submitted by the District.
-Currently, the BBM is awaiting DWR's reprioritization process with a draft expected in spring, 2019.
-Once the prioritization is complete, the BBM will be finalized in DWR's updated Bulletin 118.